0.52 0.78 0.46 0.91 0.98 0.49 0.46 0.76

 Q: What does it mean if the numbers are probabilities?

 A: If the numbers represent probabilities, each value indicates the likelihood of a specific event occurring.
-For example, 0.78 would mean there's a 78% chance of that event happening.
+Here's one way to look at it: 0.78 would mean there's a 78% chance of that event happening.

 Q: How can I use these numbers to predict future outcomes?